TheBoxyBear/charttools/README.md

 Special thanks to [FireFox](https://github.com/FireFox2000000) for making the Moonscraper editor open-source and to members of the [Moonscraper Discord](https://discord.gg/wdnD83APhE) including but not limited to DarkAngel2096, FireFox, Kanske, mdsitton, Spachi and XEntombmentX for their help in researching.

-This library is an independant project not affiliated with Clone Hero or Moonscraper.
+This library is an independent project not affiliated with Clone Hero or Moonscraper.

 ## Installation
-To add ChartTools to your project using Visual Studio, right-click on Dependeicnes under your project from the solution explorer and select "Add Project References...".
+To add ChartTools to your project using Visual Studio, right-click on Dependencies under your project from the solution explorer and select "Add Project References...".
 Click on "Browse" and select ChartTools.dll from the repository.
 All classes are located under the ChartTools namespace.

 The DLL contains the latest stable build, still in .NET Standard 2.1.
 To get the latest version, clone tis repository and compile the project or add the project to your solution and add it as a dependency through a project reference.
 This version may contain more bugs than the pre-built DLL.